Juan-CarlosM/ProMice/docs/hardware.md

 ### Embedded hall sensors

+!!! info inline end
+    The [Sensors](sensors.md) section details the use of spherical coordinates to estimate both degrees of freedom by measuring the three components of the magnetic field from a magnet embedded in the ball of the joint.

 The last two remaining degrees of freedom of the shoulder (spherical joint) are measured using a 3D Hall sensor in a socket-ball configuration.

-!!! info inline
-    The [Sensors](sensors.md) section details the use of spherical coordinates to estimate both degrees of freedom by measuring the three components of the magnetic field from a magnet embedded in the ball of the joint.

 The following image shows the position of the sensor directly above the ball cavity in the socket that contains the joint.